 I was born in 2000 and had just started college when COVID hit.
 That basically permanently impaired the social aspect of college and I only started to reach Fall 2019 levels of social college activity in spring of my senior year.
 That being said, I still recommend young men go to college if there is something they can actually do with it.
 Law school, medical school, engineering, something that allows you to get some kind of professional job that not just any shlub can get.

-If you’re going to fuck off for for years and go into debt just so you can get a finance degree with a 2.0 GPA, maybe it’s not for you and you should try plumbing or HVAC or something—nothing wrong with that, some people are meant for the trades and can really succeed that way.
+If you’re going to fuck off for four years and go into debt just so you can get a finance degree with a 2.0 GPA, maybe it’s not for you and you should try plumbing or HVAC or something—nothing wrong with that, some people are meant for the trades and can really succeed that way.

 I just see this twin problem of really bright, promising chuddies who think college is a scam so they resign themselves to work they’re overqualified for and never reach their full potential, and people who are better suited to trade work wasting time, money, and energy on something they hate and won’t take seriously to get a job they won’t like that can’t pay for the loans.
 Seriously evaluate if college is right for you and what you want to get out of it.
 It will be worth it.